josefdigital/forestmq/README.md

 - ForestMQ Dart client `TODO`

 ### Health
-To check the health of a running ForestMQ:
+To check the health of a running ForestMQ instance:
 ```
 curl http://localhost:8005/health
 ```